yochaigal/cairn/wip/2e/setting.md

 #### Earl of White
 ##### Powers
-- Fealty of the plains villages (a detachment, stats as [Bandits](https://cairnrpg.com/resources/monsters/bandit/))
+- Fealty of the plains villages and their farms (as detachment, stats as [Bandits](https://cairnrpg.com/resources/monsters/bandit/))
 - Control of significant food stores.
 - **Seneschal**: Personal Chamberlain, stats as [Brigand](https://cairnrpg.com/resources/monsters/brigand/)